 How Well It Works

-Surgery for spinal stenosis usually is elective but may be recommended if symptoms cannot be relieved with nonsurgical treatment.
+Surgery for spinal stenosis usually is elective.
+But the doctor might recommend it if symptoms can't be relieved with nonsurgical treatment.
 In general, experts feel that surgery has good results and relieves pain in the lower extremities for people who have severe symptoms of spinal stenosis and who have few other serious health problems.

 Research shows that: